PeterRegas/TopHatSurvivor/INSTRUCTIONS.md

 ## How to set up
 Ensure that you have git installed.
 Also ensure that you have Unity 2021.3.17f1 installed.
 Later versions may work as well, but that is the version the game was developed in.
 We have not tested it in other versions.
 Be sure to clone the repository into a desired folder.
 Open the project using unity hub.
 It may prompt you to install some extra things if it is your first time using Unity hub.
 The first open will take much longer than the rest due to Unity downloading necessary files.
+You may also need to add the scenes to the build settings.
+You can find this in File > Build settings.
+There are three scenes to add: MainMenu, InstructionsScene, and TophatSurvivor.
+They need to be in this order in the list.

 ## How to play test
 Unity hub should open the game to the main menu screen.
 YOU NEED TO START FROM THIS SCENE.
 If it does not open this screen, you can find it at Project 1/Assets/Scenes/MainMenu.unity.